-The owners and creators of Nakupenda – Denis and Singyi, a belgian-khmer couple – went back to Belgium for several months to support the project financially.
-Therefore it is now Sinya (the sister) who is in charge of the place, with the help of her parents and two long-term volunteers Julie and Philippe.
+The owners and creators of this place – Denis and Singyi, a belgian-khmer couple – went back to Belgium for several months to support the project financially.
+Therefore it is now Sinya (the sister) who is in charge of the place, with the help of her parents who also live on the land.
 But the ones who truly make this place alive are YOU – the volunteers!
-Ever since we started to host people in March 2018 the dynamic of the project has changed a lot, and we love to see what we can achieve when people from all over the world come together.
+Ever since we started to host people the dynamic of the project has changed a lot, and we love to see the wonderful things we can achieve when people from all over the world come together.
 We like the idea that everybody can make the project its own somehow, so we care a lot about feedback and ideas from volunteers.

-In our farm, we produce organic vegetables, mushrooms and fruits but are not self-sufficient in food yet, so we want to develop our gardening skills to get there as soon as possible.
-We are also looking forward to create derived natural products and expand our mushrooms production in order to sell them in our shop and in town.
-During the past few months we have built three earth houses – the last one is almost finished – and a cob oven.
+We grow organic vegetables, mushrooms and fruits but we aren’t self-sufficient in food yet, so we want to develop our gardening skills to get there as soon as possible – we are however 100% self-sufficient in electricity (solar panels) and water (from the rain).
+During the first year of the project, we have built three earth houses, a cob oven and a solar dehydrator.
 We also have composting toilets and an ecobrick station to reduce our waste.
-As for leisure time, we have an ecological swimming pool, a fire pit, games (pétanque, table tennis, foosball…), bikes, books and hammocks to nap in.
-Finally, the parents recently opened a shop at the entrance of the farm in which you will find the bare necessities as well as snacks and drinks.
+As for leisure time, we have a natural swimming pool, a fire pit, games (pétanque, table tennis, foosball…), bikes, books and hammocks to nap in.
+Finally, we have a small shop at the entrance of the farm in which you will find the bare necessities as well as snacks and drinks.

 What to expect

 Please consider that in volunteering with us you will be joining a community, which means that the ‘work’ won’t end on the field.
 Taking care of the household, the tools and the animals, respecting the timetable and helping each other all day long are essential for all of us to enjoy our time here and live happily together.
-Furthermore, we expect every one to consume as mindfully as possible – whether it’s food, water, washing products or plastic containers.
+Furthermore, we expect every one to consume as mindfully as possible – whether it’s food, water or any kind of supplies.
 If you’re not willing to actively participate in this, it’s ok, there are plenty of other projects you can join.
 We want to make sure that we gather people who have the same mindset and ecological values.

-SHORT TERM – We ask for a minimum stay of 2 weeks, that can be extended longer after discussion depending on how you feel with us and how we feel with you (please tell us if you be interested and available to stay longer so we can keep you a spot in the calendar).
+SHORT TERM – We ask for a minimum stay of 2 weeks, that can be extended longer after discussion depending on how you feel with us and how we feel with you.
+Please be honest with yourself about how much time you can commit, or consider applying another time.

-LONG TERM – We are also looking for people with solid experience in the following areas to help us on the mid/long term: English teaching, natural building, mushrooms growing or beekeeping.
+LONG TERM – We are also looking for people with solid experience in the following areas to help us on the mid/long term: gardening, mushrooms growing, project management / organization, natural building, beekeeping or English teaching.
 Minimum commitment of 2 months, extra advantages (visa extension fee offered, private room, team-leader position, …) – if you are interested and have any question, feel free to ask!

 Accommodation / Daily life